NB Language of instruction is English. If preferred, students can answer exam questions and write assignments in Dutch.

 The final grade will be based on three components:

-the quality of the individual reflection paper (40% of final grade)
+The quality of the individual reflection paper (60% of final grade)

-average of grades of inividual tests about assigned articles (20% of final grade)
+Average of grades of individual MC-tests about assigned articles (pass/no pass)

-The course manual, announcements, and links to the articles will be available on Blackboard.
+The course manual, announcements, and links to the articles will be available on Brightspace.

 Study material will consist of recent book chapters and/or primary research articles from leading journals in education and psychology.

-Links to all articles will be digitally available on Blackboard.
+Links to all articles will be digitally available on Brightspace.

 The exam of this course is a paper.
 This means that you do not have to register yourself for this exam in uSis.